drvinceknight/pfm/_sources/building-tools/05-modularisation/tutorial/main.md

 # Tutorial

-We will here consider a specific problem of a general type.
-We will not concentrate too much on the writing of the code itself but instead concentrate on how we can write the code as software that will not only be used to solve the specific problem but will be able to be used for further problems of the same type.
+You will here consider a specific problem of a general type.
+You will not concentrate too much on the writing of the code itself.
+Instead this chapter concentrates on how you can write the code as software that will do more than just solve the specific problem.
+It will be able to be used for further problems of the same type.

 ```{admonition} Problem